damolinx/vscode-macros/README.md

 * **Macros: Run Active File as Macro**: run current editor as a macro (document will be saved before running).
 * **Macros: Rerun Last Macro**: execute the most recently run macro.
-* **Macros: Run Macro**: select a macro to run.
+* **Macros: Run Macro…**: select a macro to run.
 Provides access to macros in configured `macros.sourceDirectories` directories.

 [↑ Back to top](#table-of-contents)